-So while some people suggest that they kept theirs for a week or two in the fridge without problem, I wouldn’t necessary suggest you to do that because we do add some water to the paste and water makes things to spoil.
+So while some people suggest that they kept theirs for a week or two in the fridge without a problem, I wouldn’t necessarily suggest you do that because we do add some water to the paste and water makes things to spoil.

 Then, how to store big amounts of papaya paste so that non gets wasted and so that it can be removed out in batches whenever needed?

 Even if you freeze a whole jar full of papaya paste, you would have to wait for the whole jar to defrost before you could take out just the amount that you need for your meat and that’s a bit counter productive, I believe.